NBouteldja/KidneySegmentation_Histology/README.md

 python ./KidneySegmentation_Histology/getPredictionForBigPatch.py
 ```
 Note: Before running the script, you need to specify the path to the WSI (variable: *WSIpath*), the network path (variable: *modelpath*), and the path to a results folder (variable: *resultspath*).<br>
 In particular, the script will segment a specified patch from the given WSI.
-To determine the position of the patch of interest, specify the raw coodinates (e.g. coordinates shown in QuPath) of its upper left corner by modifying the variable *patchCenterCoordinatesRaw*.
-Determine patch size by changing *patchGridCellTimes*.
+Determine the position of the patch of interest by providing the raw coodinates (e.g. coordinates shown in QuPath) of its upper left corner (variable: *patchCenterCoordinatesRaw*) and determine its size by modifying *patchGridCellTimes*.
+This variable specifies how many 516x516 patches are segmented row-wise as well as column-wise.<br>

-# test
-#Select raw coordinates (e.g. Qupath coordinates) of the left upper corner of the selected patch
-patchCenterCoordinatesRaw = np.array([30954, 6375])

-#specify how big the selected patch will be, [2, 2] represents 2*516 pixels width and 2*516 pixels height
-patchGridCellTimes = np.array([2, 2])

 You can also use our provided exemplary image data from the folder *exemplaryData* showing various specific pathologies associated with our different murine disease models.